Lioncky/Lioncky/README.md

 - My name is KsaNL, I'm a self-taught C++ programmer and love to explore 🚀!
 ## About Me

-- 📫 How to reach me ...
-- 👀 I’m interested in ...
+- 👀 I’m interested in life
-- 💞️ I’m looking to collaborate on ...
 - 🔭 I’m currently working on improving my language skills.
 - 🌱 I’m constantly learning and updating my knowledge base.
+- 💞️ I have a golden retriever named Anan, who is my nice friend.
 - 💡 I love helping people find answers to their questions and providing helpful insights.
 - 🤖 I enjoy learning about AI and machine learning.
 - 🎮 In my free time, I like playing video games.